NCAR/geocat-applications/templates/computational_template.md

 # Python code
 ```

-They may also include citations {footcite}`project_jupyter-proc-scipy-2018`, whic can also be formated as textual citations, {footcite:t}`project_jupyter-proc-scipy-2018`.
+They may also include citations {footcite}`project_jupyter-proc-scipy-2018`, which can also be formatted as textual citations, {footcite:t}`project_jupyter-proc-scipy-2018`.
 Here's one more for good measure {footcite}`perez2011python,barba2019teaching,granger2021jupyter`.
 You can find more information [here in the MyST documentation](https://mystmd.org/guide/citations) as well.

 *Note that these examples can be their own ##-level headers and that your final notebook is not expected to have a section with the ## Content Sections present in this cell*